 FS contracted airtankers and MAFFS airtankers shall be loaded using a mass flow meter to measure the retardant payload in pounds regardless of which agency owns or manages the airtanker base.
 An airtanker's payload is restricted by their Interagency Airtanker Board and/or Supplemental Type Certificate authorized amounts.
 Each airtanker has a metering system on board their aircraft.
 When loading product onto an airtanker, the loader will monitor the mass flow meter as well as the onboard meter.
-When either meter shows full, stop loading immediately.
+When either meter shows full, whichever meter shows full first, stop loading immediately.

 Airtanker's payload will never exceed the authorized Interagency Airtanker Board (IAB) or Supplemental Type Certificate (STC) amount.
 If more is loaded than authorized, the excess must be removed prior to flight.
 Each airtanker will be loaded by weight regardless of the product used.
-Refer to the Airtanker Overfill or Overloading Direction at:

-https://www.nwcg.gov/sites/default/files/committee/docs/iabs-airtanker-overfilling-or-overloading-direction.pdf
+Refer to the Airtanker Overfill or Overloading Direction at https://fs-prod-nwcg.s3.us-gov-west-1.amazonaws.com/s3fs-public/2023-06/iabs-airtanker-overfilling-or-overloading-direction.pdf.